GeoPAS: Geometric Probing for Algorithm Selection in Continuous Black-Box Optimization: Background

-Generalisation to unseen problems has long been an explicit concern in AS for continuous black-box optimisation, motivating harder evaluation settings beyond instance-based or random within-suite splits~\citep{bischl2012algorithm,kerschke2019automated1}.
-However, selectors based on ELA features or learned static descriptors are known to degrade under distribution shift, including problem-split or cross-benchmark evaluation, and may approach single-best-solver (SBS) behaviour~\citep{nikolikj2024generalization,petelin2024generalization,cenikj2026survey}.
+Generalization to unseen problems has long been an explicit concern in AS for continuous black-box optimization, motivating harder evaluation settings beyond instance-based or random within-suite splits~\cite{bischl2012algorithm,kerschke2019automated1}.
+However, selectors based on ELA features or learned static descriptors are known to degrade under distribution shift, including problem-split or cross-benchmark evaluation, and may approach single-best-solver (SBS) behavior~\cite{nikolikj2024generalization,petelin2024generalization,cenikj2026survey}.
 As a result, gains under within-suite validation can reflect interpolation within a restricted set of function families rather than transfer to unseen problem types.
-Existing analyses further suggest that increasing model capacity or feature richness alone does not reliably resolve this degradation~\citep{cenikj2025landscape,cenikj2025recent}.
-Low-dimensional or geometric encodings can offer a more structured representation of problem geometry, but their out-of-distribution assessment in AS remains limited~\citep{kostovska2025geometric}.
-These observations motivate representations that remain informative under limited probing while being less sensitive to nuisance transformations and benchmark-specific artefacts.
+Existing analyses further suggest that increasing model capacity or feature richness alone does not reliably resolve this degradation~\cite{cenikj2025landscape,cenikj2025recent}.
+Low-dimensional or geometric encodings can offer a more structured representation of problem geometry, but their out-of-distribution assessment in AS remains limited, and some require impractical probing budgets~\cite{kostovska2025geometric,yuan2026beyond}.

-In this context, GeoPAS asks whether geometric probing through low-dimensional views can provide a more transferable signal for solver selection, and evaluates it under multiple protocols.